cordialgerm/foe_foundry/data/5e_canonical/blood_hawk.md

 ***Beak***. *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 4 (1d4+2) piercing damage.

 Taking its name from its crimson feathers and aggressive nature, the **blood hawk** fearlessly attacks almost any animal, stabbing it with its daggerlike beak.
-Blood hawks flock together in large numbers, attacking as a pack to take down prey.
+Blood hawks flock together in large numbers, attacking as a pack to take down prey.</statblock>